laksh22/NTUOSS-ReactWorkshop/README.md

 ![Rendered messages](https://github.com/laksh22/NTUOSS-ReactWorkshop/blob/master/images/render_messages.PNG?raw=true)

 Now let's finish things up by letting you add your own message.
-Since the `ChatColun` component contains both the message composer and the list of messages, we should define the function for adding a message here.
+Since the `ChatColumn` component contains both the message composer and the list of messages, we should define the function for adding a message here.
 Add the following before the render function:

 ```
 handleSendMessage = () => {
   var newMessage = {